vvscode/docs/docs/tutorials/tutorials-android/phone-calls-with-android-contact-picker.md

 ---
-title: "Phone Calls with Android Contact Picker"
+title: Phone Calls with Android Contact Picker
+excerpt: >-
-excerpt: "This tutorial shows you how to use the Android Contact Picker to let users choose a phone number from their contact book.
-Later we go trough how you can make a call with Sinch."
+  This tutorial shows you how to use the Android Contact Picker to let users choose a phone number from their contact book.
+Later we go trough how you can make a call with Sinch.
 ---
 In this tutorial, I will walk you through using the Android Contact Picker to let your users choose a phone number from their contact book.
 Upon finishing this tutorial, you can follow our [Android calling tutorials](doc:call-a-phone-number-from-your-android-app-with-sinch) to make a call with Sinch.